Leukaill/MoodzLink/replit.md

 ### Authentication System
 - Anonymous sign-in by default for privacy
-- Optional Google OAuth for persistent accounts
+- Email/password authentication with email verification for persistent accounts
 - User nicknames for personalization while maintaining anonymity
 - Supabase handles session management and security